-Scheduled to debut as a Telluride discovery was Greece’s timely “Apples,” about a pandemic that causes people to rely on social media as they lose their memory.
-Directed by Christos Nikou, an acolyte of both Yorgos Lanthimos and Richard Linklater, the movie played well as the Venice Orizzonti opening nighter.
-It will find distribution.
+Scheduled to debut as a Telluride discovery was Greece’s timely submission “Apples,” about a pandemic that causes people to rely on social media as they lose their memory.
+Directed by rookie Christos Nikou, an acolyte of both Yorgos Lanthimos and Richard Linklater, the movie played well as the Venice Orizzonti opening nighter.
+Cohen Media picked up North American distribution rights.

 Contenders for the shortlist of ten are listed in alphabetical order.
 No film will be deemed a frontrunner unless I have screened it.